 As the Saints' talented roster fights for a fourth straight NFC South title and hopefully more playoff success, Strief is excited about the upcoming matchups in the new-look division.

 Former New England quarterback Tom Brady joined the Tampa Bay Buccaneers in the offseason.
-Brady's successor, Jameis Winston, signed a one-year deal with New Orleans to back up Brees.
+Brady's predecessor, Jameis Winston, signed a one-year deal with New Orleans to back up Brees.
 Meanwhile, Teddy Bridgewater, the former Saints backup, signed with the Carolina Panthers, joining former New Orleans offensive assistant and LSU passing-game coordinator Joe Brady.

 "Just adding Tom Brady alone makes it an interesting storyline," Strief says.
 "Having a player of that caliber, with the championships that he has, come into your division is a big deal.
 Tom Brady's won a lot of divisional championships in his career.
 I think the Saints and Tampa are at the top of the division, but with the weapons that they have offensively in Atlanta, they could always make a run."